scotrug/darts/README.md

 > If I change this code, which tests do I need to run?

-When you practice test-driven-development, you konw that every line of code you write has at least one test that covers it, but which one?
+When you practice test-driven-development, you know that every line of code you write has at least one test that covers it, but which one?
 Darts can tell you.

 ## Status